 All teams will play three 55-minute games.
 Exact schedule will vary based on start time.
 Generally, teams will have a one-game break between each game.

 Players are broken into equal pods.
-Faceoff competitions are bracketed to determine pod winners, a final four, and the eventual King of the X. More than 200 college coaches watched over 50 faceoff players compete in 2013 in which Zach Levy (Army) captured the crown.
+Faceoff competitions are bracketed to determine pod winners, a final four, and the eventual King of the X. More than 200 college coaches watched over 50 faceoff players compete in 2014 in which Kyle Prouty (Princeton) captured the crown.

 The highly-coveted group of Fab 40 All-Stars will be announced at Field G. Selections are based on the Showcase's All-Star committee representatives.